jremes-foss/kube-ngircd/README.md

 kubectl -n ngircd expose deployment ngircd --port=6667 --target-port=6667 --type=NodePort --name=ngircd-svc
 ```

-## TODO
-- Add access from outside the cluster.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/license/mit), please see the LICENSE file for details.